This Easy Almond Bundt Cake with Amaretto Glaze is moist, tender and takes no time at all to mix up and bake!

 What is Amaretto?

-Amaretto is a sweet Italian liqueur which originated in Soranno, Italy.
+Amaretto is a sweet Italian liqueur that originated in Soranno, Italy.
 The translation of amaretto from Italian to English means bitter almonds.
 This liqueur was originally made of bitter almonds until recently when apricot or peach pits became more the norm.
-The latter impart a similar flavor during the distilling process.
+The latter imparts a similar flavor during the distilling process.

 Tips for Making this Easy Almond Bundt Cake

 - First of all, you must prep your pan correctly.
 I like using a flour and oil cooking spray or else greasing the pan with Crisco and dusting lightly with flour.
 Otherwise, your Bundt cake may very well come out in pieces.

 - I’d been using my previous pan for nearly 10 years, and even though the surface looked fine, no amount of greasing gave me a clean release.
 I went ahead and purchased a new 10-inch Bundt pan.